lettersmatter/bldlight/README.md

 ## Edits to add another mouse

-Add PID to mouselist.hpp
+Add PID to mouselist.hpp:

-add line with PID and add name to COMPATIBLE_PIDS variable as all the other mouses.

-add 3 lines: case, name and break; as all the other mouses.
+  add line with PID and add name to COMPATIBLE_PIDS variable as all the other mouses. add 3 lines: case, name and break; as all the other mouses.

 ## Run example

 ```
 sudo ./bldlight